existing on the internet

 I deleted Instagram off of my phone again a few weeks ago.
 I won’t tell you the screen time that I was logging, but it was an embarrassing amount.
 It was the last of a series of social media apps that I’ve been slowly trying to disentangle myself from.
 I don’t want to keep coming back, but you know how it is...

 The FOMO sets in again, and I wind up redownloading, wondering what messages I must have missed, and whether someone important has been trying to reach me.
-Every time I come back, it’s usually nothing but a stack of memes from my partner, and 3 other friends who usually text me on a regular basis anyway.
-Nothing important.
-I’ll try to eagerly catch up on what my old coworkers have been up to, or if anyone’s gotten engaged or pregnant.
-Instead, I get swept up in the cascade of the latest bad news all over the world to despair over.
-Or something terrible to come, some awful prediction about the future of the economy, about impending war, about climate change.
-I already know.
+Every time I come back, it’s usually nothing but a stack of memes from my partner and 3 other friends who usually text me on a regular basis anyway.

 So that’s it, I decided, I’m getting off the major social media apps.
+Not just removing the app.
 Hard delete, no take-backs.
 Not off the internet entirely.
 Just elsewhere.

 My problem with modern web builders is, aside from the fact that they were always breaking, they’re expensive.
 I paid a monthly fee to show off my fancy design portfolio while I was job hunting.
 Once I’d get hired, I’d yank the whole thing down and bury it.
 I wasn’t going to use it again, because ideally, by the time I’d need a new portfolio, the contents would get refreshed anyway.

-So when I decided to build this website, I wanted to build it in such a way that would keep me coming back to it.
+I wanted to build my site in such a way that would keep me coming back to it.
 If I’m willing to waste X number of hours a week scrolling on Instagram, then I should be able to take that time and put it towards something meaningful to me.

 This site design is inspired by scrapbooks, zines, and girlie mags.
 I think back to all the magazines I got in the mail when I was a kid, and I wish I’d kept them.
 They were splashy, playful, and consistently inconsistent.
 When it’s a website just for you, you do NOT have to treat yourself like a brand.
 You aren’t.
 You’re a messy, complex person who WILL change their mind, repeatedly.
 So that’s what this is.
-This is the kind of internet I miss, and what I think we can all get back.
+This is the kind of internet I miss, and I love that it's still here.

 Thanks for reading.